 Cut six 1x4s to form the sides and crosspieces.
 Each 8-foot piece will provide two 45 1/2-inch crosspieces.

 - Assemble the frames.
 Two 8-foot 1x4s make the front and back sides of each.
 Space six of the crosspieces you've just cut in between on 16-inch centers.
 Laying this grid on top of your plywood will help keep edges square and protect against glue spills.

-Pre-drill two holes in each joint to prevent splitting.
-Apply glue and screw each piece together with 1 3/4-inch drywall screws.
+Pre-drill two holes in each joint to prevent splitting, then apply glue and screw each piece together with 1 3/4-inch drywall screws.
 Take care to keep everything square.

 If you are adding the storage shelf, repeat this process.

 - Make the legs.
 Simply cut the two 2x4s in half for 48-inch table height.
 If you want a lower table, remove more from the legs.
 For taller tables, additional 2x4s will be needed.